 Indeed light was introduced in my life as I was sent to represent the organization in a number of network meetings with Miracle Missions and I am currently studying towards a training of Early Childhood Development with the Ministry of Education.
 That takes me to a certain scripture in the Bible which says do not despise small beginnings.

-I joined The Foundations Project organization in 2013 as a community volunteer.
+I have been a Foundation Zimbabwe volunteer.
 I was involved in the setting up of the organic vegetable project at the centre.
 I trained in mushroom production which was done at the centre.
 I developed an interest in all of the projects further so that my second daughter who was enrolled at the centre prompted my interest to join the ECD centre as a volunteer teacher.
 For the whole year of 2013 I decided to spend most of my time volunteering at the centre.
 I developed an interest in becoming one of the full time teachers at the school.

 Charlotte was quick to notice my involvement and interest in the project.
 She encouraged me to join the teachers as an assistant.
 I did my on-the-job training with Hearts Leap School in Harare.
 I was allocated a class at the centre after my on-the-job training.
 I am currently teaching the 5 year olds in ECD B. It has been my desire to be a teacher.
 Over a year I managed to identify my grey areas.
 I am currently undergoing ECD teacher training with the Ministry of Education